 The doctor might collect the sample from your nose.
 In case he or she is unable to detect the reason, there is fungi growth in your nose.
 However, this type of test is not a compulsory one.

 Various treatment options for chronic sinusitis include:

-- Nasal corticosteroids- These are the nasal sprays that help in treating and preventing inflammation.
+Nasal corticosteroids are the nasal sprays that help in treating and preventing inflammation.
 Your doctor might recommend you to rinse with a solution of saline containing drops of budesonide.
 He or she might also ask you to rinse using a nasal mist of the solution.
 The examples are triamcinolone, mometasone, fluticasone, beclomethasone and budesonide.

-- Aspirin desensitization treatment- Your doctor will recommend this treatment if you experience reactions to aspirin that result in sinusitis.
+Your doctor will recommend aspirin desensitization treatment if you experience reactions to aspirin that result in sinusitis.
 To increase your tolerance, you will be given larger doses of aspirin under medical supervision.

-- Injected or oral corticosteroids- They relieve the inflammation caused due to severe sinusitis.
+Injected or oral corticosteroids relieve the inflammation caused due to severe sinusitis.
 They are very effective in cases of nasal polyps.
 However, they may cause serious side effects upon long term use.
 Hence, your doctor will recommend you only if you having severe symptoms.